 WHEREAS, Yahoo! and Microsoft desire to further amend the Agreement as set forth herein.

-NOW, THEREFORE, in consideration of the mutual promises contained herein, the parties agree as follows:
+NOW, THEREFORE, in consideration of Microsoft providing Yahoo with continued access to the Microsoft Data Feeds through the Term (unless otherwise specified in the Agreement), and the mutual promises contained herein, the parties agree as follows: